hugo-apero/iyo-rstudio-global/content/blog/tachyons-for-style/index.md

 ---
+title: "Tachyons for Style"
+subtitle: "A tachyon /ˈtæki.ɒn/ or tachyonic particle is a hypothetical particle that always moves faster than light."
+excerpt: "Building this static site generator theme was the first time I used an Atomic (or Functional) CSS system like Tachyons.
+It’s a design system that provides very small (which means fast) CSS modules that you can use in your HTML."
+date: 2019-07-03
-author: Eric Anderson
+author: "Eric Anderson"
+draft: false
+tags:
+  - hugo-site
 categories:
   - Theme Features
-date: "2019-07-03"
-draft: false
-excerpt: Building this static site generator theme was the first time I used an Atomic (or Functional) CSS system like Tachyons.
-It’s a design system that provides very small (which means fast) CSS modules that you can use in your HTML.
+# layout options: single, single-sidebar
 layout: single
-subtitle: A tachyon /ˈtæki.ɒn/ or tachyonic particle is a hypothetical particle that always moves faster than light.
-tags:
-- hugo-site
-title: Tachyons for Style
 ---

 {{< here >}}